I don't know about you, but I'm dreaming about vacations right now.

 In other words, the Law of Attraction can work in your travel journal too.
-Don’t think you have time to see both “O” by Cirque du Soleil AND Penn and Teller while you’re in Las Vegas?
+Don’t think you have time to see a Cirque du Soleil AND hit the Neon Museum while you’re in Las Vegas?
 Write ‘em both down and see what the universe can do for you.

 Pack Some Journaling Supplies